Endinger

 Eckkinzig

-One of the oldest Chardonnay vineyards in the region is located in Eckkinzig.
-Planted over 40 years ago as an experimental vineyard with vines from the most renowned French regions, the old vines are now deeply rooted in the calcareous loess soil.
-This allows valuable nutrients and minerals from the subsoil to reach the grapes.
-The result is characterful wines with delicate fruit, elegant structure, and finely nuanced spice.
+Eckkinzig is home to one of the region’s oldest Chardonnay vineyards.
+Planted more than 40 years ago as a trial vineyard with vines from France’s top wine regions, the old vines now reach deep into limestone-rich loess soils.
+This allows essential nutrients and minerals from the subsoil to flow into the grapes.
+The wines from this site are marked by refined fruit, elegant structure, and a delicately nuanced spice.

 Chardonnay